 - Better Retention System: Most high-end helmets will come with a premium retention system meaning that you can adjust internal diameter so there’s a nice and snug fit all around your head.
 Also, there’s a large degree of adjustability up and down and that’s great if you’ve got a ponytail.

-- Vents that Work: In general, investing a bit more money will either get you more vents or at least get you vents which work better.
+- Vents that Work: In general, investing a bit more money will either get you more vents or get you vents that work better.
 These vents designed to maximize the airflow whilst you’re out riding your bike.
 Whether or not this needs to be a consideration to you depends on the type of climate in which you ride.

 - Aerodynamics: An aero helmet will cost you a little bit more money and that’s because the manufacturers will have to test them out in the wind tunnel.
 It also probably tested them out on professional rides in teams that they’ve had to spend money sponsoring.
 A more aero helmet will allow you to go faster for the same effort on flat road and down hills and even climbs to an extent if you’re quick enough.
 For the vast majority of riders, this is not a consideration but for those of you out there who just want to go faster whenever you can, it should be a consideration.
 Because a helmet will make a much bigger difference than most of the upgrade that you can make to your bike.